 When is it?

-The first phase of the Veterans Writing Project – the weekend retreat – takes place on May 2 and 3.
-See below for information on how to apply.
-Vets who are accepted to the retreat will be eligible to take part in ongoing monthly workshops throughout 2015 and 2016.
+The first phase of the Veterans Writing Project – the weekend retreat – takes place in April 2017.
+Vets who are accepted to the retreat will be eligible to take part in ongoing monthly workshops throughout 2017 and 2018.

 How much does it cost?

 The workshop is free to qualified veterans and military service members.